 Taking advantage of your already existing customer base is a better investment than focusing entirely on recruitment — and it helps build your brand’s reputation.
 The bow tie funnel helps you glean customer insights, but that’s just the beginning.

-Learn more about building relationships with customers.
+Learn more about building successful relationships with customers.